THE CALCIUM/MAGNESIUM RATIO

 Both elements are used to counter the effects of sodium and potassium, which are excitatory, monovalent elements, and both of which are powerful solvents in the body.

-Both calcium and magnesium are deficient in most diets today, and this is due to food refining in many cases.
-The refining of grains removes some of their magnesium, and pasteurizing dairy products reduces the bioavailability of calcium in these products.
+Commonly deficient today.
+Both calcium and magnesium are deficient in most Western diets today, and this is due mainly to food refining.
+The refining of grains removes a lot of their magnesium, and pasteurizing dairy products reduces the bioavailability of calcium in these products.
+I believe this is no accident, and that certain forces that want our people weak have pushed for the use of these harmful methods of damaging these major foods in most Western nations.

 These descriptions may seem esoteric or vague, but they can point the way to understanding the calcium/magnesium ratio very deeply.
 They can also help one appreciate the holographic nature of a hair mineral test.
-That is, the same item, the Ca/Mg ratio, tells one about physical, mental, emotional and other aspects of a person all at once.
+That is, the same item, the Ca/Mg ratio, tells one about physical, mental, emotional, movement patterns and other aspects of a person all at once.

 Dr. Paul Eck was aware of many of these aspects, and used them to help him learn about this important ratio.